SoftwareByRedline/numeralconverter/README.md

 # numeralconverter
 A simple command-line numeral system converter.
-Can only convert to systems up to decimal.
+Can only convert from decimal.
 Mostly a personal program, but decided to upload it in case someone wants such a primitive "application".